 The Aurora Dividend Income Trust (Managed Fund) (the "Trust") is a registered managed investment scheme under the Corporations Act 2001 whose unit are quoted and traded on the Australian Securities Exchange (ASX) The Trust is quoted on the ASX via the AQUA platform.
-Aurora Funds Management Limited ("Aurora") is the Responsible Entity and Investment Manager of the Trust, and is a wholly-owned subsidiary of Keybridge Capital Limited ("Keybridge Group").
+Aurora Funds Management Limited ("Aurora") is the Responsible Entity and Investment Manager of the Trust.